ryanparkr/ryanparkr.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 I'm Ryan Parker.
-This is my personal blog for long form thoughts not suitable for social media & I don't want to use medium or substack lmao.
+This is my personal blog to publish long form thoughts.